-Burch's Mill: South Carolinaís First Civil War Nears Itís End
+Burch's Mill: South Carolina’s First Civil War Nears It’s End

 Location.
 34° 3.844′ N, 79° 31.714′ W. Marker is in Mill Branch, South Carolina, in Florence County.
 Marker is on Mill Branch Road.
+The marker is at the end of Mill Branch Road at the Great Pee Dee River.
 Touch for map.
-The marker is at the end of Mill Branch Road at the Great Pee Dee River.
 Marker is in this post office area: Pamplico SC 29583, United States of America.
+Touch for directions.

-Regarding Burch's Mill: South Carolinaís First Civil War Nears Itís End.
+Regarding Burch's Mill: South Carolina’s First Civil War Nears It’s End.
 The 1825 Mill's Atlas map shown on this marker identifies Burch as his home and Burch's Ferry.
-The Burch you have an arrow going to was Joseph Burch, Jr., not the Sr. who died 1801.
-Joseph Burch, Sr.'s plantation home was on land near the ferry.
-See his Will for proof.
-Got land from Dr. Lynn
+The Burch you have an arrow going to was Joseph Burch, Jr.,

 Marker has been cleaned & will have new photos soon, If you get there first take some pics.
 Thanks for waiting.